TrueNAS SCALE Apps: Getting Started the Clean Way

 - Network controllers (UniFi, Omada).
 Same reason — these are infrastructure services; depending on the NAS to keep your network managed is a worse coupling than running them on dedicated low-power hardware.

 - Heavy compute (transcoding farms, ML).
 Add a GPU and a VM to TrueNAS if you want this on the NAS, but for most home users dedicated hardware is cleaner.
+If hardware transcoding for Plex/Jellyfin is the goal, plan it into your TrueNAS hardware build rather than retrofitting later.

 Updating and snapshotting